Acacia Energy vs Green Mountain Energy

 Quick Verdict

-Key difference: Acacia Energy has prepaid (no credit check).
+Key difference: Acacia Energy skips the credit check with prepaid plans.
 Green Mountain Energy runs your credit and might want a deposit.

 If credit isn't an issue, compare both on ComparePower.
 If it is, you know your answer.